 It’s worth checking if your own business can benefit from these tax measures.
 For example, energy-efficient machinery qualifies for a 100% tax allowance in the first year you buy it.
 Alongside the additional funds you’ll receive by cutting down overheads, the money saved through these tax measures can be put towards growth and infrastructure.

-As the bigger companies have shown, committing yourself to environmental policy is a great way to improve your public image.
+As the large companies we spoke of earlier have shown, committing yourself to environmental policy is a great way to improve your public image.
 It demonstrates the mark of a modern company, taking responsibility for their own carbon footprint and the environment in which they operate.

 World leaders react after Trump rejects Paris climate deal: